c0927648/EDA-Countries-Population-Growth-Rate/README.md

 ## Project Overview

 This project uses a dataset containing country population data and their growth rates over the years.
-The goal is to uncover meaningful patterns, identify outliers, and visualize the data to better understand population dynamics.

 ## Key Features